Quick Facts | Answer |

 Within 20 days after the original landlord provides a written accounting of the security deposits, their successor must send written notice to each tenant of the amount transferred.

-If a new owner fails to provide written notice to each tenant, it is assumed they received one month’s rent as a security deposit for each tenant.
+If a new owner fails to provide written notice to each tenant, the law assumes they received one month’s rent as a security deposit for each tenant.

 Sources